CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * ** Availability: ** It is recommended to take precautions against failure of print servers or individual devices.
-For example, maintenance contracts can reduce downtime if there are technical problems (see SYS.4.1.M15 * Emergency Preparedness for Printers, Copiers and Multifunction Devices *).
+For example, maintenance contracts can reduce downtime if there are technical defects (see SYS.4.1.M15 * Emergency Preparedness for Printers, Copiers and Multifunction Devices *).
 * ** Encryption: ** Requirement SYS.4.1.M14 * Information Protection for Printers, Copiers and Multifunction Devices * addresses, among other things, the following issues that play an important role in planning: